RCHG/blog_backup/_posts/2014-11-20-Mie-Scattering.md

 <figure>
 <img src="/images/Sphere_Mie_Scatt_web.png">
-	<figcaption><a title="Illustration of Mie Scattering properties: homogeneous sphere and chanding the refractive index."> Illustration of Mie Scattering properties: homogeneous sphere and chanding the refractive index.</a></figcaption>
+	<figcaption><a title="Illustration of Mie Scattering properties: homogeneous sphere and several values of the refractive index."> Illustration of Mie Scattering properties: homogeneous sphere and chanding the refractive index.</a></figcaption>
 </figure>